Founded in 2009, Purpose New York serves as our headquarters.

 Outside of the office, Edward enjoys sports, movies, Broadway shows and singing bass in his pop a-cappella group, Crosstown Vocal.

-As a Senior Visual Designer, Elena utilizes her branding and advertising background to create compelling solutions for the organizations and movements Purpose works with.
+As an Art Director, Elena utilizes her branding and advertising background to create compelling solutions for the organizations and movements Purpose works with.
 She is thrilled to be able to use her love of design to contribute positively to the world.

 Before joining the Purpose team, Elena was a designer at Bon Appétit Magazine, where she created print, digital, event design and art directed photo and video projects.
 Since 2018, she has been a founding member and design director of the New York canvassing group, Knock for Democracy, which recruits, trains, and mobilizes volunteers for local and federal elections.